-- Turf Replacement: Bandera Bermuda sod or Kikuyu - It might be required that the sod be over-seeded with rye grass, depending on the time of year that the installation is to occur.
-Contractor shall consult with University prior to ordering sod. - Seed Installation: PRO SPORTSFIELF SUPREME at a rate of 10lbs/1000SF - Mulch: Agromin ES-2
+- Turf Replacement: Kikuyu First choice or TIFTUF Hybrid Bermuda sod 2nd choice.
+Check with University first - It might be required that the sod be over-seeded with rye grass, depending on the time of year that the installation is to occur.
+Contractor shall consult with University prior to ordering sod. - Seed Installation: to be discuss with university first - Mulch: Agromin ES-2 - Rock Mulch: Southwest Boulder & Stone, California Gold.
+Confirm with the University - Weed Barrier Landscaper's Choice, GCI 500 Series